DennisMMugambi/Apache-AGE-Test/Q2README.md

-# Fibonacci Sequence Calculation
+# Piecewise Recurrence Sequence Calculation

-This program calculates the Fibonacci sequence using three different approaches: iterative, recursive, and memoization.
+This program calculates the value using three different approaches: iterative, recursive, and memorization.

 ## Development Environment